Installing tinymash

 - point the web server at

-public/ - configure the site
+public/ - run

-- enable housekeeping from cron
+setup - enable housekeeping from cron

 What you need